Category 1 – Leave from the program

 You can apply for a maximum of 26 weeks of leave in addition to what is available under Category 1 leave, or up to 52 weeks if there are extenuating and unforeseen circumstances.
 You can’t start your training program on Category 2 leave.

 Category 2 leave applications must be lodged four months prior to the beginning of the semester.
-Applications are considered by the regional team, including the regional lead ME.
+Applications are considered by the local team.

 It’s important to note that Category 2 leave is included in your training time cap.
 The regional team will consider if you have enough time remaining in your time cap before approving the leave.